 At the Children’s Advocacy Center, we know that how well a child will do after they disclose abuse has a lot to do with the support of the non-offending family members and caregivers.
 When that support does not exist, children can often suffer long-term emotional consequences.

-Our child advocates play a key role in helping to support the child victim and the non-offending family members and/or caregivers throughout the investigation and prosecution of the case.
-The job of the child advocate is to listen and support in whatever way possible and to seek out information and resources.
+Our family advocates play a key role in helping to support the child victim and the non-offending family members and/or caregivers throughout the investigation and prosecution of the case.
+The job of the family advocate is to listen and support in whatever way possible and to seek out information and resources.

-At the Southern Arizona Children’s Advocacy Center, we believe that family members can be successful when they:
+At the Children’s Advocacy Center, we believe that family members can be successful when they:

 • have someone to talk to.

 • know what will be happening next and when.

 • are treated as a person respectfully — not ignored and not invisible.